dojo/docs/dojox/app.rst

       }
     },

-    //models and instantiation parameters for the models.
+    // models and instantiation parameters for the models.
 Including 'type' as a property
     // allows one to override the class that will be used for the model.
 By default it is
     // dojox/mvc/model
     // The model declared at application level will be initialized before application startup